Chapter 14 : Familiar Faces

 ‘Of course it was difficult,’ Parvati interrupted him rudely.
 ‘You had to decide which terrible player would help you give the cup to Slytherin.’
 She and Lavender both laughed loudly at this.
 Everyone around them gave murderous glares, but no one worse than Ron.

 ‘That is it!’ he shouted at her, pushing past Harry toward her.
 ‘You Parvati, are the most self-absorbed and rudest person I have ever met.
-Not only did you completely embarrass me in front of the entire Gryffindor common room the other night, but you didn’t even apologise.
+Not only did you completely embarrass me in front of the entire Gryffindor common room the other night, but you didn’t even apologise!
 Now, you’re poking fun at a game that you don’t even have the guts to try, and worse, you’re insulting the people that do.
 Why don’t you just leave!’ he shouted louder than ever, then turned his back on her and walked back to his team.

-‘You know what Ron?’
+‘You know what, Ron?’
 Parvati called, standing up stiffly.
 ‘Let’s go.
 Right now, you and me in the air.’

 ‘What?’
 Ron said confused.
 ‘You don’t even have a broom.’

 Ron hovered in front of the central hoop and waited for Parvati to undoubtedly drop the quaffle when it was passed to her.
 Katie threw the ball toward the dark-haired girl and everyone watched in surprise as she lunged forward to meet it and rushed toward the keeper.
-She flew low and circled the hoops quickly before coming up on Ron’s left and throwing the quaffle half-heartedly toward the right hoop.
+She flew low and circled the hoops quickly before coming up on Ron’s left and threw the quaffle half-heartedly toward the right hoop.
 Ron gave a small laugh at the attempt and reached a hand out for it, but before he could Parvati had burst forward and snatched it back again.
 She looped quickly around him and sent it sailing trough the middle hoop.

 Everyone on the pitch below stood silently gaping at what they had just seen.
 The only person to be heard was Lavender, who was cheering for her best friend as she flew down and dismounted the Firebolt.